smartinternz02/SBSPS-Challenge-5316-AI-Assisted-Farming-for-Crop-Recommendation-Farm-Yield-Prediction-Application/README.md

 ## Idea Flow:
 <ul>
   <li>CROP RECOMMENDATION: Regression -- Auto Ai </li>
-  <li>Production Forecasting : We have to divide the dataset based on loaction and crop
+  <li>Production Forecasting : We have to divide the dataset based on location and crop
     <ul>
       <li>choice a : time series analysis of Prod/area, using RNN or Exponential Weighted avg</li>
       <li>choice b (Regression) : production = f(area)</li>